Tasmania Fire Museum

 - # 1935 Dodge urban pumper/hose carriage, Burnie's second motorised fire appliance.

-- # 1941 Ford V8 flat head urban pumper hose carriage.
+- # 1941 Ford V8 flat head urban pumper hose carriage; part of Hobart Brigade’s fleet upgrade in anticipation of WW 2 hostilities; Hobart & Kingston Brigades.

 - 1943 Chevrolet hose carriage, acquired under the WW II lend lease program for the EZ Co. zinc smelter, Risdon.

-- 1952 John Morris 60 foot (18 m) escape ladder, Tasmania's largest ever item of manually operated firefighting equipment.
+- 1952 John Morris 60 foot (18 m) escape ladder, Tasmania's largest ever item of manually operated fire fighting equipment; Launceston Brigade.

-- # 1963 TK Bedford/Simon Snorkel hydraulic platform, the first such appliance into service in the southern hemisphere.
+- # 1963 TK Bedford/Simon Snorkel hydraulic platform, the first such appliance into service in the southern hemisphere; Launceston & Ulverstone Brigades

-- # 1966 Volkswagon industrial fire appliance, purpose built for the Cadbury chocolate factory, Claremont.
+- # 1966 Volkswagen industrial fire appliance, purpose built for the Cadbury chocolate factory, Claremont.

 The Museum also has in its care a wide variety of photographs, books and items of fire service equipment.